Newmarket, Queensland: Transport

 Via Train, Newmarket Railway Station provides access to regular Queensland Rail City network services on the Ferny Grove railway line arranging travel to the Brisbane CBD, Beenleigh and Ferny Grove.

-Via Bus, Newmarket is serviced by Brisbane Transport buses to Chermside, Mitchelton and to The City.
+Via Bus, Newmarket is serviced by Transport for Brisbane buses to Chermside, Mitchelton and to The City.

 Via Road, Newmarket's main arterials are Enoggera Road which is the main corridor for motorists travelling to The City and Alderley, as well as Newmarket Road which is the main corridor for motorists travelling to Lutwyche.